We will pick you up from the port, airport or your hotel and start our tour.

 Once you’ve finished your view, we’ll be off to the entrance to the Acropolis.
 Take your time touring the Parthenon, the Acropolis Museum, the Temple of Athena Nike and other sites on the 'Sacred Rock' overlooking the city of Athens.
 The entrance fee to the Acropolis is 12 euros per person.
 The fee includes five other archaeological sites: the Theater of Dionysus, the Temple of Olympian Zeus, the Roman Agora, the Greek Agora and the Keramikos.
 Our driver will help you sort out your priorities according to your personal interests.

 Another option for your tour is the National Archaeological Museum which is the largest archaeological museum in Greece and one of the most important museums in the world devoted to ancient Greek art.
 When you get in touch, let us know if you want to include this in your private tour.

 Depending on your schedule and preferences we will also visit corresponding important museums the museum of Cycladic art and the Benaki museum.

-The national stadium Kalimarmaro (330 B.C.) is constructed entirely of marble.
+The national Panathenaic stadium (330 B.C.) is constructed entirely of marble.
 It is the sole marble stadium still in existence.
 It was the finish point of the 2004 Olympic Marathon.

 As your tour goes through Athens you will see many remarkable monuments: the Academy, the University, and the National Library.
 Another monument along the way is the fiberglass 'Marathon man' across from the Hilton Hotel.
 Dedicated to the Greek soldier Phidippides who ran from the town of Marathon to Athens (approximately 42.2km or 26.2 miles) to announce the defeat of the Persians.
 (490 B.C.)
 He shouted “Ninikikamen!”
 (We Won!) then collapsed and died of exhaustion.